FluxxField/bionic-reading.nvim/README.md

  - Toggable update while in insert mode (Default on)
  - File types restricted ('text')
  - Highlighting stays after colorscheme changes
- - *NEW* Toggable auto highlighting of files when opened
+ - *NEW*: Toggable auto highlighting of files when opened
- - *NEW* (optional) Uses [nvim-notify](https://github.com/rcarriga/nvim-notify) for notifications
+ - *NEW*: (optional) Uses [nvim-notify](https://github.com/rcarriga/nvim-notify) for notifications
- - *NEW* Prompted to highlight file temporarily if file type is not in config
+ - *NEW*: Prompted to highlight file temporarily if file type is not in config

 ## Installation